1984 Summer Olympics boycott: Yermishkin visa denial

 On March 2, 1984, the Soviets' proposed-Olympic attaché, Oleg Yermishkin, was denied an entry visa from the U.S. State Department, which identified him as an operational officer of the KGB.
-The LAOOC felt consternation towards the State Department's decision on what the LAOOC considered to be a "minor issue", saying that it should not have been at all surprising that the Soviets, who would later go on to express security concerns, would have wanted as their Olympic attaché, someone who was experienced in security matters directing the preparations for their team.
+The LAOOC expressed consternation towards the State Department's decision on what the LAOOC considered to be a "minor issue", saying that it should not have been at all surprising that the Soviets, who had security concerns, would have wanted as their Olympic attaché, someone who was experienced in security matters directing the preparations for their team.
 After all, the LAOOC noted, the Israeli and Turkish delegations also had intelligence personnel involved as attachés in the preparations for their teams.
-LAOOC President Ueberroth, relying on assurances he said he had received from the Reagan Administration, had told the Soviets in Sarajevo that Yermishkin would be acceptable and that they should go ahead and proceed formally with his visa application.
-Although preparations for Yermishkin's arrival had been ongoing for the past 5 months, the denial of his travel visa occurred on the very day he was set to travel to Los Angeles.
+LAOOC President Ueberroth, relying on assurances he said he received from the Reagan Administration, told the Soviets in Sarajevo that Yermishkin would be acceptable and that they should go ahead and proceed formally with his visa application.
+Although preparations for Yermishkin's arrival were ongoing for the past 5 months, the denial of his travel visa occurred on the very day he was set to travel to Los Angeles.

 David Simon, the LAOOC's chief of government relations, said of Yermishkin's visa denial:

 "It was the first time that I can recall where we really had egg on our face, where Ueberroth basically gave them his word that this was going to be the case and then had to retract it a couple of weeks later when Yermishkin was turned down.
 That's the one thing where the Soviets really had a right to be angry with us."